Integral Of Sin 2x Cos X

 To understand the integral of sin 2x cos x, it's essential to first grasp the foundational concepts of trigonometric integrals and the identities that govern them.
 Trigonometric integrals involve integrating functions that contain trigonometric expressions such as sine, cosine, tangent, and their reciprocals.
 These integrals are commonplace because trigonometric functions naturally arise in models of periodic phenomena, such as oscillations, waves, and rotations.

 The backbone of solving these integrals lies in trigonometric identities, which are equations that are true for all values of the variables involved.
-For example, the double-angle identity for sine, sin 2x = 2 sin x cos x, is exceptionally useful in simplifying the integral of sin 2x cos x.
+As an example, the double-angle identity for sine, sin 2x = 2 sin x cos x, is exceptionally useful in simplifying the integral of sin 2x cos x.
 This identity allows us to rewrite the integral in a more manageable form, making it easier to apply standard integration techniques.

 Definitions and Foundations